Jared-Godar/codeup_notes/reading/weapons_of_math_destruction_cathy_oneill_2016.md

 1985-2013, cost of higher education rose by over 500%, nearly four times the rate of inflatio.
 Building booms and increased amenities to attract top students.

 Students trrated like investment portfolios with assets and liabilities.
 Educational consulting firms rank prospects by geography, gender, ethnicity, field of study, academic standard, etc. All within ecosystem of US News rankings.
 As rankings grow, so do efforts to game them.
-Global - Saudi Arabia King Abdulaziz University math department jumed to 7th place in 2 years beeating Cambridge and MIT.
+Global - Saudi A2rabia King Abdulaziz University math department jumed to 7th place in 2 years beeating Cambridge and MIT.
 School offered highlycited mathemeticians $72k to serve as adjunct faculty.
 Flew business class and five star hotel couple weeks a year.
 Change affiliation on THomson Reuters citation website - claiming citations of adjunct faculty and significantly boosting ratings.

 Coaches and tutors and test-prep industry.
 Top-Tier admissions four day "application boot camp" costs $16,000 plus room and board.
 Develop essays, interview coaching, and other prep.
 With future success hinging on elite university - people pay the price.